 The winning subject line out of the six was the question based one: “Do your landing pages pass this test?”

 It performed 125.9% better than the weakest one, and proved to be powerful mainly because:

 - Even though the question asked was not open-ended, the reader couldn’t get the answer unless they opened the email.

 - It was relevant to the readers’ interests, who were eager to learn about improving their landing page performance.

 - It uses “loss aversion” in order to make the subscribers feel concerned about their landing pages.

-Question based subject lines work, but you should never overdo them.
-Mix and match with other types of subject lines to get best results.
+Question-based subject lines work, but you should never overdo them.
+Mix and match with other types of subject lines to get the best results.